skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/README.md

 ## Development

-This service uses a strict and predefined development workflow (like code-style, focused on clean code, a fixed git-workflow, dependency isolation in virtual environments using poetry, etc.) as defined in the `development`-section.
+This service uses a strict and predefined development workflow (including code-style, focusing on clean code, a fixed git-workflow, dependency isolation in virtual environments using poetry, etc.) as defined in the `development`-section.